There are thought to be 3 main theories of humour.

 Melodrama comes under the category of hyperbole.
 Melodramatic characters are sometimes funny because of their uber-pessimism or optimism.

-- A client of the mother from Freaky Friday (Lindsay Lohan version) is particularly needy.
+- Similar to the Squadward scene above, a client of the mother from Freaky Friday (Lindsay Lohan version) is particularly needy.
 “How’s your day been so far?” asks the daughter in her mother’s body.
 “Fine.
 Then I got up.”

 I’m not sure where to put hyperbole’s opposite: understatement, or litotes.
 I guess it goes in here.

-As you can see, understatement often occurs when the main character is near death, but because this is a series we know (and they know, in a meta kind of way) that they are not going to actually die.
+Understatement often occurs when the main character is near death, but because this is a series we know (and the characters know, in a meta kind of way) that they are not going to actually die.
 Therefore their reactions to near death are often understated.
-In the examples above they are unrealistically articulate, for instance, calling to mind the plaintive cry of a toddler who doesn’t want to dress up as a handbag, or doesn’t want to eat a banana
+In the examples above they are unrealistically articulate, for instance, calling to mind the plaintive cry of a toddler who doesn’t want to carry a bag, or doesn’t want to eat a banana.

 7. WORDPLAY HUMOUR